How Wave Picking can Benefit Your Operations

 - Hybrid approach — includes two or more wave picking options to meet customer delivery deadlines

-Many wave picking users can see tremendous gains in efficiency.
+Many picking users can see tremendous gains in efficiency.
 The solution benefits provide various ways of improving operations and processes, which in turn increase inventory, throughput, and productivity.
 As with any process modification, there will likely be a transition period.
-Once a warehouse fully adopts wave picking as a solution and practice, expect maximized efficiency and accuracy.
+Once a warehouse fully adopts this picking process as a solution and practice, expect maximized efficiency and accuracy.

 Wave picking allows warehouses to: